xiaolongbytes/xiaolongbytes.github.io/README.md

     - ~~[ ] Change nav bar into hamburger menu on small screens~~
     - shrink text?
     - ensure images and buttons are displayed correctly
+- [ ] Add collapsible "about" for projects to add blurb about my role in the project
 - [ ] Add click tracking